mstachowsky/openworm-docker/README.md

 * Open a terminal and run `run-shell-only.sh`.
 This will let you log into the system before it has run `master_openworm.py`.
 From here you can inspect the internals of the various checked out code bases and installed systems and modify things.
 Afterwards you'll still need to run `stop.sh` to clean up.
 * If you modify what gets installed, you should modify Dockerfile.
 If you modify what runs, you should modify `master_openworm.py`.
 Either way you will need to run `build.py` in order to rebuild the image locally.
 Afterwards you can run normally.

+### FAQ

+**How do I access more data than what is already output?**
+The simulation by default outputs only a few figures and movies.
+If you want to access the entire output of the simulation, you will need to copy it from the docker container.

+For example, say you want to extract the worm motion data.
+This is contained in the file `worm_motion_log.txt`, which is found in the `/home/ow/sibernetic/simulations/[SPECIFIC_TIMESTAMPED_DIRECTORY]/worm_motion_log.txt`.
+The directory `[SPECIFIC_TIMESTAMPED_DIRECTORY]` will have a name like `C2_FW_2018_02-12_18-36-32`, and its name can be found by checking the `output` directory.

+Once the simulation ends and you exit the container with `exit`, but before you run `stop.sh`, run the following command from the openworm-docker-master folder:

+`docker cp openworm:/home/ow/sibernetic/simulations/[SPECIFIC_TIMESTAMPED_DIRECTORY]/worm_motion_log.txt ./worm_motion_log.txt`

+This will copy the file from the docker container.

 Documentation
 -------------
 Find out more about OpenWorm.
 Documentation is available at [http://docs.openworm.org](http://docs.openworm.org)